* This is the Professional Version. *

 Complications of obesity include the following:

-Insulin resistance, dyslipidemias, and hypertension (metabolic syndrome) can develop, often leading to diabetes mellitus and coronary artery disease (see Metabolic Syndrome).
+Insulin resistance, dyslipidemias, and hypertension (metabolic syndrome) can develop, often leading to diabetes mellitus and coronary artery disease.
 These complications are more likely in patients with fat that is concentrated abdominally, a high serum triglyceride level, a family history of type 2 diabetes mellitus or premature cardiovascular disease, or a combination of these risk factors.

 Obstructive sleep apnea can result if excess fat in the neck compresses the airway during sleep.
-Breathing stops for moments, as often as hundreds of times a night (see Obstructive Sleep Apnea).
+Breathing stops for moments, as often as hundreds of times a night.
 This disorder, often undiagnosed, can cause loud snoring and excessive daytime sleepiness and increases the risk of hypertension, cardiac arrhythmias, and metabolic syndrome.

 Obesity may cause the obesity-hypoventilation syndrome (Pickwickian syndrome).
-Impaired breathing leads to hypercapnia, reduced sensitivity to CO2 in stimulating respiration, hypoxia, cor pulmonale, and risk of premature death.
+Impaired breathing leads to hypercapnia, reduced sensitivity to carbon dioxide in stimulating respiration, hypoxia, cor pulmonale, and risk of premature death.
 This syndrome may occur alone or secondary to obstructive sleep apnea.

 Obesity leads to social, economic, and psychologic problems as a result of prejudice, discrimination, poor body image, and low self-esteem.
 For example, people may be underemployed or unemployed.